christancf/SLIIT-Eduscope-Video-Downloader/README.md

 ### If you run into issues...

+## Troubleshooting

+If you keep getting redirecting here instead of downloading the video, try the following

+1. Restart your computer (Obviously)
+2. Update Google Chrome
+3. Open the windows registry editor and check if you have `com.navindu.eduscope` in `Computer\HKEY_CURRENT_USER\Software\Google\Chrome\NativeMessagingHosts\`
-- Feel free to DM me on [IG](https://instagram.com/notnav.jpg) or create a new [issue](https://github.com/notnavindu/SLIIT-Eduscope-Video-Downloader/issues)
+4. Reach out to me on [IG](https://instagram.com/notnav.jpg), [twitter](https://twitter.com/notnavindu) or create a new [issue](https://github.com/notnavindu/SLIIT-Eduscope-Video-Downloader/issues)

 ## Roadmap